GuilhemHermet/finalProjectLog8415/README.md

 ## Run the default scenario (with provided website)

 To run the deployment tool, please install Python 3.
-Then run the followingcommands to install dependencies:
+Then run the following commands to install dependencies:
 ```
   $ pip install boto3
   $ pip install paramiko